-Chateau Cadet Piola St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Cadet Piola St. Emilion with wine tasting notes, wine and food pairings, best vintages, a history of the property, information on winemaking and the vineyards.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Even though Chateau Cadet Piola has a long history in the St. Emilion region of Bordeaux, Chateau Cadet Piola is not well known to many people.
-The property took its name from a former mayor of of Libourne.
+The property took its name from a former mayor of Libourne, Mr. Cadet.

 The average annual production of Chateau Cadet Piola is close to 3,000 cases of Bordeau wine per vintage.

 Serving and Decanting Chateau Cadet Piola with Wine and Food Pairings

 Chateau Cadet Piola is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.